ramigs/nuxt-fauna-article/nuxt-fauna.md

 - APIs
 - shell

-Now, focusing on the data model.
-Start by identifying the data

 ## Writing GraphQL Schema

 Introduction to the step.
 What are we going to do and why are we doing it?
 Resource on writing schema

+In this section, we'll be creating the helper app `fauna-seeder` that we will use to populate Fauna.
+This where we'll also keep the GraphQL schema.

-> ["GraphQL is a specification for an API query language and a server engine
+> "GraphQL is a specification for an API query language and a server engine
-> capable of executing such queries.")]()
+> capable of executing such queries."[]()

 ```shell
 mkdir fauna-seeder